mammaldiversity/mammaldiversity.github.io/linksToData.md

 <ul class="linklist">
       <li>
-        MDD v1.2 (Sept.
+        MDD v1.2 (version of Sept.
 2020) geographic range maps:
         <ul class="linklist">
             <li>
-                "mdd" R package by Ángel Luis Robles Fernandez -- tools for downloading and parsing downscaled versions of these range maps per species, by clade, or by geographic region (e.g., all Rodentia maps for North America). <a href="https://alrobles.github.io/mdd/">https://alrobles.github.io/mdd/</a>
+                "mdd" R package by Ángel Luis Robles Fernandez -- new tools for downloading and parsing downscaled versions of these range maps per species, by clade, or by geographic region (e.g., all Rodentia maps for North America). <a href="https://alrobles.github.io/mdd/">https://alrobles.github.io/mdd/</a>
             </li>
             <li>
                 Zenodo page for downloading full-scale versions of the MDD v1.2 range maps: <a href="https://zenodo.org/record/6644198">https://zenodo.org/record/6644198</a>